innopolis-devops/labs/app_python/DOCKER.md

 **2.1.
 Multistage builds**

-Python is an interpreted language, so all source files are required for the program to work correctly.
-Thus, there is no advantage of multistage builds.
+To ensure stability in docker builds on different architectures, I use a multi-stage build.
+In the first step I use a full `python:3.9` image.
+I create a virtual environment, install all needed dependencies (I build them using `gcc` if needed).
+On the second stage I copy all built dependencies into `python:3.9-slim` - python image with minimal tools (without `gcc`)

 **2.2.
 Distroless, from scratch**

-I use the minimal required base container - `python:3.8-slim` (not just `python:3.8`).
+I use the minimal required base container - `python:3.9-slim` (not just `python:3.9`).
 The **-slim** image is a paired down version of the full image.
 This image has only the minimum packages to run python.

 **2.3.
 Use trusted base images**

-I use the official image `python:3.8-slim`.
+I use the official image `python:3.9-slim`.

 **2.5.
 Exposed ports**